 3. Knott's New Year's Eve

-Legoland hosts its annual gala celebration, culminating in a brick ball drop at 6:00pm followed by fireworks.
+Legoland hosts its annual gala celebration, with character encounters, movie screenings, and a dance party, culminating in a brick ball drop at 6:00pm followed by fireworks.

 5. Family Festival

 Shoreline Village in Long Beach offers a free, early evening, family-friendly celebration featuring all manner of entertainment for kids.
-The ball drops at 9:00pm, timed to coincide with the east coast, and sensible bedtime.
+The ball drops and the fireworks fly at 9:00pm, timed to coincide with the east coast, and sensible bedtime.

 If your kids are old enough to stay up until midnight in the heart of DTLA, Grand Park is hosting a free party, with public art installations, face painting, performances, food trucks, and a midnight countdown projected right onto city hall.